ldam77/taproom-react/README.md

 * As a patron, I want to have kegs prices to be color-coded for easy readability.
 Perhaps based on their price (greater or less than $5 per pint, perhaps) or the particular style of beer or kombucha.

 * As a patron, I want to use the alcohol content property to display stronger beers differently than weaker beers.

+## Notes

+* Component Route and Structure drawing is preliminary based on the limited functionality.
+Will be updated once all functionalities are added next week.
+* Don't know how to edit and save properties data yet.
+This include adding new keg to list.
+Hopefully complete this spec next week
+* Not sure if button to sell a pint need to be a separate component.
+Will be complete next week with the edit functionality

 ## Component Route and Structure